-A 2000 study in the Journal of Neuroscience looked at the effects of MC4R agonists and antagonist on feeding in rats.
-The agonist or antagonist was administered at the beginning of the dark cycle (when rats usually feed) and had the desired effect (less food eaten or more food eaten) over a four hour period.
-The results of the study showed that giving an agonist of MC4R suppressed food intake and it was not due to the rats feeling sick.
+A 2000 study in the Journal of Neuroscience looked at the effects of MC4R agonists and antagonists on feeding in rats.
+The agonist or antagonist was administered at the beginning of the dark cycle (when rats usually feed) and had the desired effect (less food eaten or more food eaten) over a four-hour period.
+The results of the study showed that giving an agonist of MC4R suppressed food intake, and it was not due to the rats feeling sick.

 GB HealthWatch has some information on this gene and suggests that portion control and calorie restriction are the way to go.
 (To me, that was kind of a ‘duh’ and not very helpful!)
 The article is well written, though, and will give you more background on the variants that are covered.

 Everything with circadian rhythm seems to keep coming back to the time of light.
 And it is undeniable that TVs and computer screens have changed the amount of light, specifically blue light, that most of us get both during the day and in the evening.
 There are several easy ways to decrease the amount of blue light hitting your eyes in the evening.
 Free apps to help control the amount of blue light on computers, tablets, and phones are available.
 Flux is one that I use on my laptop. www.justgetflux.com It is free, easy to install, and just works.
 The iPhone settings also now include a “night shift mode”, so you don’t even need to install anything if you are up to date on your OS.

 Time-restricted feeding is another fairly easy thing to implement.
 I would love to see a study on time-restricted feeding broken out by genetic variants.

 One more idea for weight loss with this variant would be to decrease fat in the diet.

 GLP-1 Receptor Agonists for Weight Loss: Genetic Interactions